ULHPC/tutorials/cuda/exercises/convolution/README.md

 where `nvcc` is the keyword for the nvcc compiler, `$src` is the name of the source file to compile ( e.g.`LoG_gpu.cu` is passed as the source file to compile, the `o` flag is used to specify the name `$exe` of the compiled program, and the `arch` points to the GPU architecture for which the source file must be compiled. `sm_70` indicates the Volta GPU architecture.
+Use `-lm` to link the math library to your executable.

 To run your executable file interactively, just use:
 ```bash